kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

 When nothing is important, every single time, we have to go through the inner conflict, to decide what we want to work on that particular day.

-We also have more noise, which required more cognito effort to prioritize our goals everyday.
+We also have more noise, which required more cognitive effort to prioritize our goals everyday.

 To make things worse, to "feel accomplished", we try to work a bit on everything.